marwankhaled1/Money-Transfer/README.md

 The web app needs to provide the following functional requirements

-• Import accounts from CSV files.
+• Import accounts from CSV files or other formats

 • List all accounts.